+In the past, when babies were started on solid foods at three or four months old, they had to be spoon fed with purées.
 At six months, most babies are able to sit upright, pick up pieces of food, take them to their mouth and chew them—in other words, they can feed themselves.

 According to the conceptual framework, this method offers opportunities for children to choose:

-- when to start their meals;
+- When to start their meals,

-- The rhythm of the meals;
+- The rhythm of their meals,

-- The amount of food that will be ingested at each meal
+- The amount of food that will be ingested at each meal.

-The parents are not recommended to start the BLW if:
+Parents are not recommended to start the BLW if:

-- they have a family history of allergies, digestive problems, or food intolerances
+- They have a family history of allergies, digestive problems, or food intolerances,

-- their baby was born prematurely
+- Their baby was born prematurely.

-Initially, your baby may grasp for the food with a raking motion, using the entire fist to move the food toward his mouth.
-Eventually, he’ll develop a fine motor skill of grabbing the food with the thumb and forefinger, called the pincer grasp.
+Initially, your baby may grasp the food with a raking motion, using the entire fist to move the food toward their mouth.
+Eventually, they’ll develop the fine motor skill of grabbing the food with the thumb and forefinger, called the pincer grasp.